 - Free admission to all home games is available for all HBU students with a current HBU student ID.
-Students will receive tickets at the gate to the stadium. - If a student is bringing guests to the game, they may purchase General Admission tickets from the ticketing office.
+Students scan the QR code for access to the stadium.
+This is to validate if the student is currently enrolled. - If a student is bringing guests to the game, they may purchase General Admission tickets from the ticketing office.
 Please call 281-649-3143 for single-game tickets. - Student seating will be in section Upper 106, which is titled the Belin section. - Student organizations are invited to bring wooden letters or signs to lay out at the football field-berm for promotion.